-Most sellers of refurbished goods also take up the returns process themselves – they use their logistics to collect the product from a customer, they send you a pick-up receipt so you can process a refund, and they pay you a certain price for the product based on an agreement you sign.
+Most sellers of refurbished goods also take up the returns process themselves.
+They use their logistics to collect the product from a customer.
+Then they send you a pick-up receipt so you can process a refund.
+They also pay you a certain price for the product based on an agreement you sign.

-Then, these resellers refurbish or repair the product as much as possible, determine a price for it and put it on sale with the changes specified.
+Then, these resellers refurbish or repair the product as much as possible.
+They then determine a price for it and put it on sale with the changes specified.
 Many electronics retailers, furniture sellers, and home appliance retailers usually have such arrangements with a third party vendor.

 As a growing business in any of these areas, you may want to consider outsourcing your returns entirely.
-Indeed, if selling is what you do best, it is good to focus on just that and let someone else handle the returns logistics.
+Indeed, if selling is what you do best, focus on just that and let someone else handle the returns logistics.
 Since you are the original seller of the product, you can still ask your consumers for feedback and find ways to implement it.

-However, if you have products of high value and high margins, allowing customers to return them in your stores irrespective of where hey buy adds an extra layer of trust to the business.
-Consumers know how convenient it is to buy from you, so they are more likely to keep coming back.
-Ensure that you have a system in place to assess which channel the sale was made on and which channel the return was processed on.
+However, if you have products of high value and high margins, allowing customers to return them in your stores irrespective of where they buy adds an extra layer of trust to the business.
+Consumers know how convenient it is to buy from you.
+Hence, they are more likely to keep coming back.
+Have a system in place to assess which channel you made a sale on, and processed the return on.
 This is especially helpful if you have a fixed amount of inventory assigned to each channel.

-It wouldn’t be too far-fetched to say that we try to make returns super convenient so that, eventually, we may never have to process returns at all!
+It wouldn’t be too far-fetched to say that we try to make returns super convenient.
+This way, eventually, we may never have to process returns at all!

 - Testing the products: The best way to know more about a product’s performance is to use it yourself.
 If you manufacture or resell goods, it is a good idea to test each product model internally.